maxmmyron/os/REPORT.md

   - (`0b11`) *Terminated*: The process has completed execution and will be removed from the processes table.
 - **Callback**: The callback function to run.
 In this minimal demonstration, this serves as the program's main function.

-I intentionally left out the UID in the process context to keep a more minimal environment.
+I intentionally omitted the UID in the process context to keep a more minimal environment.
 All processes are assumed to be owned by the kernel.

 The process context struct can be written out as such in C:
 ```c